actualbudget/actual/docs/advanced/bank-sync.md

 - The integration only works if you are using actual-server

 - The Secrets and Keys are stored in your Actual installed version so it is highly recommended to turn on End to End encryption and create a strong passphrase to encrypt your files.

-- Bank Sync is part of the Experimental Features in settings and needs to be turned on in order to use this integration

 - You will need to add a config file to your installation